 2. Append the TLSI public issuer certificate(s) to the end of the Authentic8 client’s trusted certificate store file (a8-all-certs.crt)

-3. Set the registry keys specified in the matrix below.
+3. Apply the Windows Registry key specified in the matrix below.

-Note: Be careful when handling PEM files, as some Windows editors will append hidden characters (^M), which may render the file useless.
+Important: Be careful when handling PEM files, as some Windows text editors will append hidden characters (^M), which may render the file useless.

 Name